 What are the key differences between Showit and Squarespace?

 Squarespace is a website design platform based on templates.
 At the time of launching the platform, Squarespace had small business owners in mind.
 Currently, Squarespace is an all-inclusive platform that provides its users access to almost all of the tools they might need in one place.

 Showit is a completely drag-and-drop website design platform.
-At the time of launching Showit primarily was created for photographers.
-Since then many other creatives entrepreneurs had chosen Showit for their website platform, from designers, bloggers, artists, and coaches all the way to wedding professionals.
+At the time of launching Showit was primarily created for photographers.
+Since then many other creative entrepreneurs have chosen Showit for their website platform, from designers, bloggers, artists, and coaches to wedding professionals.
 The main reason for them choosing Showit over other website design platforms is the creative freedom the Showit allows for.
 While Showit is the most flexible when it comes to design, Showit’s focus unlike Squarespace is on website design only.
 If you’re looking for in-depth information on Showit make sure to check my article where you can read a full overview of Showit as a platform.

 1 | Showit vs Squarespace – Ease of use

 The general perception when it comes to the ease of use for Showit vs Squarespace is that Squarespace is simpler, slicker, and less overwhelming than Showit.

 However, both platforms are easy to use.
 To find either easier to navigate and get around mainly depends on what kind of software you have used or actively use.
 For example, photographers will most definitely find that Showit is much easier for them to navigate.
 This is because of the fact the Showit app is designed around the Adobe Lightroom user interface.
 And, photographers usually use Lightroom daily.

 On the other hand, small businesses, bloggers, and service-based creatives who need a simple portfolio will most likely find Squarespace easier to get around.

 2 | Showit vs Squarespace – Domains